Welcome Prospective Student Veterans!

 ☐ Jobs

 Are you looking for a job in the area?
 The Student Employment Office lists work study and non-work study jobs available both on and off campus.
-Auxiliary Services also posts a number of student jobs on their website.
-Veterans Administration work study positions are also available on a limited basis.
+Auxiliary Services also posts student jobs on their website.
+A limited number of Veterans Administration work study positions are also available.
 Visit the Student Veteran Resource Center (Goodell Hall, Room 453) for more information.

 ☐ Books